 I teach in the fields of comparative politics, ethnic politics/conflict, public policy, health, development, and research methods, at both the undergraduate and Ph.D. levels, through a mix of seminars, lecture courses, and individual supervision of independent research.

 If you are an undergraduate student at MIT or Wellesley, and would like to work as a research assistant (UROP) with me, please send me an email describing your interests and research skills.

 Courses offered (2022-23)

 17.571 Engineering Democratic Development in Africa (undergraduate).
 In this course, we will examine the varied relationship between democracy and human development in sub-Saharan Africa.
 Encourages students to apply “engineering thinking” to better understand which institutions, practices, and technologies have helped, and which have hindered, the achievement of health, education, infrastructure, and other outcomes.
 Addresses many of the challenges and dilemmas of democratic practice in poor, diverse, and unequal societies, while inviting students to propose practical interventions.
-In this “flipped classroom” course, students will watch lectures in advance of our two-hour seminar meeting, Tuesdays 9-11.
+In this “flipped classroom” course, students will watch lectures in advance of our two-hour seminar meeting, Tuesdays from 9-11.
 Previous SYLLABUS: syllabus17-751spring2017